shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/avax_c_chain_to_eth_address_transfer_tutorial.md

----
-description: Learn how to Transfer AVAX native tokens from Avalanche C-Chain to an Ethereum address
----

-# Transfer AVAX tokens from the C-Chain to an ETH address

 # Introduction

 In this tutorial, we are going to learn how to programatically transfer native AVAX tokens from the Avalanche C-Chain to a Metamask wallet.